etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/connection-manager.md

 OleDb can be used as an alternative to ODBC, particularly for SQL Server.

 - **SQL Server OleDb**: `new SqlOleDbConnectionManager("Provider=MSOLEDBSQL;Server=myServer;Database=myDB;User Id=myUser;Password=myPass;");`
+- **Access OleDb**: `new AccessOleDbConnectionManager("Provider=Microsoft.ACE.OLEDB.12.0;Data Source=TestDatabase.accdb;");`
 - **Generic OleDb**: `new OleDbConnectionManager("Provider=MSDASQL;Data Source=myDSN;Uid=myUser;Pwd=myPass;");`

 ## Using Generic ODBC and OleDb Connections

-If a database is not fully supported by ETLBox, you can use the generic ODBC or OleDb connection manager to establish a connection.
+If a database is not fully supported by ETLBox, you can use the generic ODBC or OLEDB connection manager to establish a connection.
 These connectors provide flexibility but come with some limitations compared to native database-specific connection managers.

 ### Limitations